HJYao00/Awesome-Agentic-MLLMs/README.md

 ## To be classified
 * PyVision: Agentic Vision with Dynamic Tooling
 * VisualToolAgent (VisTA): A Reinforcement Learning Framework for Visual Tool Selection
+* Agentic Reasoning: A Streamlined Framework for Enhancing LLM Reasoning with Agentic Tools (prompt-based)
 ---